mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 const Port = model.custom<"port", PortOptions, number>("port", encodePort, decodePort, ...)
 ```

-As you may have noticed, the decoding function has to return a
+As you may have noticed, the decoding function must return a
-`decoding.Result` since the process may fail.
-The `decoding` module has two
+`decoding.Result<InferredType>` since the process might fail.
+The `decoding` module provides two
-useful functions you can use for this:
+useful functions for this:

-- `decoding.succeed` is returned to signal a success, it takes as input the
+- `decoding.succeed(value: InferredType)` is returned to signal a success; it takes the
-  correctly decoded value
+  correctly decoded value as input.
-- `decoding.fail` is returned to signal a failure, it takes as first argument a
+- `decoding.fail(expected: string, actual: unknown)` is returned to signal a failure; it takes a
-  string describing the expected value, and as second argument the actual value
+  string describing the expected value and the actual value
-  it run into
+  it encountered as arguments.

-As you can see, a decoder function _should not be concerned with the validation_
+As previously mentioned, a decoder function _should not be concerned with detailed validation_
-_logic_: its only purpose is to return a value of the given inferred type, any
-kind of further validation _must be performed_ by the validator function.
+_logic_: its primary purpose is to check if the input value has the correct basic structure or type to potentially be the inferred type, and if so, return it.
+Any further semantic validation _must be performed_ by the separate validator function.

-For example, here we didn't check that the number is actually in the range
+For example, here we didn't check if the number is actually in the valid port range
-0-65535 because that will be done by the validator.
+(0-65535) because that will be done by the validator.

 ### Validation

-It's now time to finally get to the validation part.
+Now, let's address the validation part.
 A validation function is
-the last bit of code we need to provide the `model.custom` builder to get a new
+the final piece of logic needed for the `model.custom` builder to create a new
 Mondrian type.

-The validator should take as input a decoded value (of the specified inferred
+The validator takes a decoded value (of the specified inferred
-type) and return a validation result: either a success or an error describing
+type) as input, along with validation options and the custom type's options.
+It must return a validation result: either success or an error describing
-what went wrong.
+what validation rule failed.

 ```ts showLineNumbers
 function validatePort(